 Do your homework – save time, money and avoid problems

-Before you start writing or buying manuals, and before you consider buying an existing certificate, contact us first and take advantage of our free 30 minute phone consultation.
-We can help you avoid many of the most common missteps and costly false starts.
+Before you start writing or buying manuals, and before you consider buying an existing certificate, contact us first and take advantage of a free 30-minute phone consultation.
+This short investment of time can help you avoid many of the most common missteps and costly false starts.
 Find out what is really involved in starting a Part 135 charter operation, how to estimate the time frame for approval, and what costs are involved.
 Learn how to structure the process to minimize your wait for FAA approval and avoid unnecessary expenses and delays.

 Starting a new Part 135 charter operation from scratch is a complex process, but with the right guidance and support the process can be made less time-consuming and frustrating.
 There are potential pitfalls and unnecessary costs that can arise during the certification process, so it is important to have a plan in place, and to thoroughly understand the requirements.
 A good plan that is followed properly can minimize the wait and costs.

 Throughout these pages, you will see Part 135 operations referred to as an ‘operator’.
 The official FAA term however is ‘air carrier’.
-These terms may be used interchangeably throughout the following descriptions.
+These terms may be used interchangeably as you read through these pages.

-- Read through these pages for a basic overview of the process
+- The pages linked below will walk you through a basic overview of the process.

-- Call us – get a free 30 minute initial consultation.
-We can get you started on the right path
+- Schedule a free 30 minute initial consultation.

 Technical Content Services can help you start the process, and answer any questions you have about certification.
 You can read the frequently asked questions below.